-QR codes are ubiquitous—on menus, product packaging, billboards, and even resumes.
-Yet despite their omnipresence, most businesses still treat them as simple shortcuts to websites or social media profiles.
+QR codes are everywhere.
+Menus, product packaging, billboards, even resumes.
+Yet most businesses still treat them as simple shortcuts to websites or social media profiles.

 The Case for QR Code Monetization

-According to recent industry reports, 59% of consumers scan QR codes daily, indicating that QR scanning has become habitual behavior.
-Furthermore, 84% of smartphone users have scanned a QR code at least once, with 72% doing so monthly and 32% scanning weekly.
+According to recent industry reports, 59% of consumers scan QR codes daily.
+That's habitual behavior, not occasional curiosity.
+84% of smartphone users have scanned a QR code at least once, with 72% doing so monthly and 32% scanning weekly.

-This widespread adoption creates unprecedented opportunity.
-Most critically, 95% of businesses report that QR codes help them capture valuable first-party data, a capability that becomes increasingly valuable as third-party cookies disappear.
+This widespread adoption creates real opportunity.
+Most critically, 95% of businesses report that QR codes help them capture valuable first-party data.
+As third-party cookies disappear, this capability becomes increasingly valuable.

 Accessibility eliminates barriers.
-Any smartphone user can participate instantly without apps or complex navigation.
+Any smartphone user can participate instantly.
+No apps, no complex navigation.

 Implementation costs remain minimal.
 Printing QR codes on stickers, packaging, or promotional materials costs nearly nothing.